BetterThanTomorrow/calva/docs/site/connect-sequences.md

 * `projectType`: (required) This is either "Leiningen”, ”deps.edn”, ”shadow-cljs”, ”lein-shadow”, or ”generic".
 * `nReplPortFile`: An array of path segments with the project root-relative path to the nREPL port file for this connect sequence.
 E.g. For shadow-cljs this would be `[".shadow-cljs", "nrepl.port"]`.
 * `afterCLJReplJackInCode`: Here you can give Calva some Clojure code to evaluate in the CLJ REPL, once it has been created.
-* `cljsType`: This can be either "Figwheel Main", "lein-figwheel", "shadow-cljs", "Nashorn", "none", or a dictionary configuring a custom type.
+* `cljsType`: This can be either "Figwheel Main", "lein-figwheel", "shadow-cljs", "Plain CLJS Browser", "Plain CLJS Node", "Nashorn", "none", or a dictionary configuring a custom type.
 If set to "none", Calva will skip connecting a ClojureScript repl.
 A custom type has the following fields:
     * `dependsOn`: (required) Calva will use this to determine which dependencies it will add when starting the project (Jacking in).
 This can be either "Figwheel Main", "lein-figwheel", "shadow-cljs", "Nashorn", or ”User provided”.
 If it is "User provided", then you need to provide the dependencies in the project or launch with an alias (deps.edn), profile (Leiningen), or build (shadow-cljs) that provides the dependencies needed.
     * `isStarted`: Boolean.
 For CLJS REPLs that Calva does not need to start, set this to true.
 (If you base your custom cljs repl on a shadow-cljs workflow, for instance.)
     * `startCode`: Clojure code to be evaluated to create and/or start your custom CLJS REPL.